Unlocking the Potential of ChatGPT: A Comprehensive Exploration of its Applications, Advantages, Limitations, and Future Directions in Natural Language Processing: Transformers and pre-trained language models

 The Transformer architecture has become the primary choice in natural language processing due to its ability to learn and parallelize.
 Pre-trained language models that use the Transformer architecture can be divided into two categories based on their training tasks: autoregressive language modeling and masked language modeling.

-\textbf{Masked language modeling:} used in models like BERT \cite{devlin2018bert} and RoBERTa \cite{liu2019roberta}, involves predicting the probability of a masked token given its context within a sentence.

 \textbf{Autoregressive language modeling:} used in models like GPT-3 and Open pre-trained transformer language models (OPT) \cite{zhang2022opt}, involves modeling the probability of the next token in a sentence given the preceding tokens, making it a left-to-right language modeling approach.
 Autoregressive models are better suited for generative tasks than masked language models.
 RoBERTa uses the same architecture as BERT but performs better by increasing the amount of pre-training data and incorporating more challenging pre-training objectives.
 XL-Net \cite{yang2019xlnet}, another model based on BERT, uses permutation operations to change the prediction order for each training iteration, allowing the model to learn more information across tokens.

+\textbf{Masked language modeling:} used in models like BERT \cite{devlin2018bert} and RoBERTa \cite{liu2019roberta}, involves predicting the probability of a masked token given its context within a sentence.
 Figure \ref{fig:time} depicts the timeline of the most known generative models with their number of parameters.